MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-fit-line-dynamicfunction.md

 ms.topic: reference
 ms.date: 09/24/2018
 ---
-# series-fit-line-dynamic()
+# series_fit_line_dynamic()

 Applies linear regression on a series, returning dynamic object.

-Takes an expression containing dynamic numerical array as input and performs [linear regression](https://en.wikipedia.org/wiki/Line-fitting) in order to find the line that best fits it.
+Takes an expression containing dynamic numerical array as input and performs [linear regression](https://en.wikipedia.org/wiki/Line_fitting) in order to find the line that best fits it.
 This function should be used on time series arrays, fitting the output of make-series operator.
 It generates a dynamic value with the following content:
-* `rsquare`: [r-square](https://en.wikipedia.org/wiki/Coefficient-of-determination) is a standard measure of the fit quality.
+* `rsquare`: [r-square](https://en.wikipedia.org/wiki/Coefficient_of_determination) is a standard measure of the fit quality.
 It's a number in the range [0-1], where 1 - is the best possible fit, and 0 means the data is totally unordered and do not fit any line
 * `slope`: slope of the approximated line (this is a from y=ax+b)
 * `variance`: variance of the input data
 * `rvariance`: residual variance which is the variance between the input data values the approximated ones.
 * `interception`: interception of the approximated line (this is b from y=ax+b)
-* `line-fit`: numerical array holding a series of values of the best fitted line.
+* `line_fit`: numerical array holding a series of values of the best fitted line.
 The series length is equal to the length of the input array.
 It is mainly used for charting.

-This operator is similar to [series-fit-line](series-fit-linefunction.md), but unlike `series-fit-line` it returns a dynamic bag.
+This operator is similar to [series_fit_line](series-fit-linefunction.md), but unlike `series-fit-line` it returns a dynamic bag.

 **Syntax**

-`series-fit-line-dynamic(`*x*`)`
+`series_fit_line_dynamic(`*x*`)`

 **Arguments**